berselis/berselis/README.md

 ### Hi there 👋
-🔭 I’m currently available to locaborate in projects.
+🔭 I’m currently available to collaborate in projects.

 📫 How to reach me: berselismendoza@gmail.com